tallguyjenks/DevLog/pages/venv.md

 #### `which python`
 ##### confirms usage by
 #### `pip list`
-##### and in the venv if you run  it will show you all the installed packages (only pip and setup tools) installed packages will now be stored here
+##### in the venv if you this command it will show you all the installed packages (only pip and setup tools) installed packages will now be stored here
 ### To get a list of the packages to send for reproducable analysis run:
 ### `pip freeze`
 ### and the output can go to _requirements.txt_